vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     expedia = vp.vDataFrame("public.expedia")
     print("elapsed time = {}".format(time.time() - start_time))

-The :py:func:`~verticapy.vDataFrame` was created in about a second.
+The :py:mod:`~verticapy.vDataFrame` was created in about a second.
 All the data—about 4GB—is stored in Vertica, requiring no in-memory data loading.

 Now, to compare the above result with in-memory loading, we load about half the dataset into pandas: